About mitu monteiro

 …and then i started flying

-Strapless freestyle gave me the motivation to go on with kitesurfing.
-It was a completely new discipline to be invented and spread , and I do proud and I so glad and proud to see where it is now !
+STRAPLESS FREESTYLE gave me the motivation to go on with kitesurfing.
+It was a completely new discipline to be invented and spread, and I proudly did it.

 …since STRAPLESS has become MY RELIGION